gnothiseautonlw/vulnfetcher/README.md

 * If an exact match for the complete version number is found, it adds to the score.
 So in our example if '1.15.2' would be found, this would result in a higher score
 * If an exact cve-number is found, the details of that cve are fetched.
 If those details contain indications of a severe vulnerability, resulting in a higher score

+## Error reporting
+* This is still in beta: I have one error that sometimes throws off searches.
+It seems to have something to do with the useragent, but I have a hard time tracking the bug down.
+* If the tool doesn't find a vulnerability that you were able to find manually, please report an issue.
+Provide a sample of the file you used as input and a page where you eventually found the vulnerability.

 ## Suggested Development Roadmap
-If a coder would like to pick this up, here's a suggested roadmap:
+If a real coder would like to pick this up, here's a suggested roadmap:
 * Currently I use duckduckgo as searchengine and crawl those results
    * Maybe there are better solutions, like maybe a non-profit google-api-key?
 * Adding a progress bar when searching.